coderatio/phpfirebase/README.md

 To intall the library, kindly execute the command `composer require coderatio/phpfirebase:v1.0` Or `composer require coderatio/phpfirebase`.

 ## How to use
-To start using, make sure you open vendor folder => coderatio => phpfirebase => src => secrete and update the contents of the key with your Google firebase service account key.
+To start using, make sure you create a folder and save your Google Firebase service account key json file.

 ## Creating new records (C)
 To create new record, do this...